How Technical Assistance Strengthens Grant Programs

 Addressing Best Practices

-While we believe that grantees should only receive findings of non-compliance in cases where they’ve failed to meet an official, documented standard, it’s also valuable to offer TA that covers best practices.
-While some program officers prefer TA to be consigned only to compliance, others encourage discussions with grantees about obstacles to accomplishing the goals for which the grant was intended, along with possible solutions.
-This type of TA, while not related to compliance findings in monitoring reviews, is part of a two-way conversation that can drastically improve grant management practices, program performance, and outcomes.
+Grantees and providers should only face non-compliance findings when they violate official, documented standards; however, providing Technical Assistance (TA) that incorporates best practices is highly valuable.
+Some program officers prefer TA to be consigned only to compliance, while others encourage discussions with providers and grantees about obstacles to accomplishing the goals for which the program or grant was intended, along with possible solutions.
+This type of TA, while not related to compliance findings in monitoring reviews, is part of a two-way conversation that can drastically improve program management practices, performance, and outcomes.

-Addressing best practices is frequently most valuable to small agencies or first-time grantees, especially those receiving an influx of new funds, such as ARPA money.
-Offering guidance on capacity-building helps grantees get off on the right foot and promotes long-term success, particularly in the organizations closest to the problems the grants are designed to solve.
+Addressing best practices is frequently most valuable to small agencies, new service providers, or first-time grantees, especially those receiving an influx of new funds.
+Offering guidance on capacity-building helps them get off on the right foot and promotes long-term success, particularly in the organizations closest to the problems the grant programs are designed to solve.

 Ask the Experts: 4 Tips for Providing Top Tier Technical Assistance

-Whether you’re looking into TA for the first time or working to improve existing services, there are ways to maximize benefits for both grantees and program managers.
+Whether you’re looking into TA for the first time or working to improve existing services, there are ways to maximize benefits at every level of the grant program.
 We asked experts across the Vander Weele Group to share their strategies for offering high quality TA.

 Define TA Clearly and Collaboratively Among Stakeholders EITAM Monitor Charlotte McAneney advises, “Consider what you hope to achieve, and use that as your starting point to create consensus.
 Ensure that all parties who will be impacted by or involved in the TA process have a hand in structuring it.
 Finally, communicate clearly and consistently so that everyone, including leadership, is on the same page.”